sayful1/shapla-css/README.md

 Apply helper classes to almost any element, in order to alter their style.

 > This document is incomplete.
-Fell free to improve this document.
+Feel free to improve this document.

 ## Why?
 We need some prebuild components that are easy to customize and easy to manage.